TickTalk 5 Review (2026): Better Battery & Smarter GPS

 Let me set expectations: these cameras produce photos that are fine for a kids smartwatch and genuinely bad by any other standard.
 The 5MP front camera captures recognizable selfies with reasonable color accuracy in good lighting.
 Indoors or in low light, images get grainy quickly.
 The 2MP side camera is noticeably worse -- images are softer, less detailed, and really only usable in bright outdoor conditions.

-My son took approximately 400 photos over the eight-week period (I checked).
+Our tester took approximately 400 photos over the eight-week period (I checked).
 Most were selfies of himself making faces, pictures of his friends, and a surprising number of photos of our dog.
 Were any of them photos I'd print and frame?
 No. Were they photos that made him happy and gave him a creative outlet?
 Absolutely.

 The cameras store photos on the watch's internal memory, and they sync to the parent app where you can view and download them.
 Storage is limited, so the watch will eventually start overwriting older photos.
 I'd recommend periodically saving any keepers through the app.